Clytus arietis: Economic importance

-As mentioned above, Clytus arietis and other Saproxylic beetles are economically important due to their maintenance role in many ecosystems.
+Clytus arietis and other Saproxylic beetles are economically important due to their maintenance role in many ecosystems.

-Clytus arietis is especially economically important due to its level of pollination, since adults rely on pollen for sustenance.
+C. arietis is especially economically important due to its level of pollination, since adults rely on pollen for sustenance.
 This is important for many economic activities such as agriculture.

 Conservation status

-This is a common species of no concern.
+This is a common species of no conservation concern.
 It is widespread in England and Wales, being fairly common in Leicestershire and Rutland.
 It is scarcer in Scotland.

 The Wasp Beetle is native to where it is found throughout Europe, according to recent sources.

 Taxonomic status

 This species was named by Carl Linnaeus in 1758.
 It was added to the suborder polyphaga by Emery in 1886.
 In 1802, Latreille added it to the superfamily chrysomeloidea, the family cerambycidae and the subfamily cerambycinae.
 Additionally, in 1839, Mulsant added it to the tribe clytini and Laicharting added it to the genus Clytus in 1784.

 According to BioLib.cz, there are three subspecies of Clytus arietis, which include Clytus arietis arietis named by Linnaeus in 1758, Clytus arietis lederi named by Ganglbauer in 1881, and Clytus arietis oblitus, named by Roubal in 1932.
 These subspecies, however, are not supported by genetic data as seen in the Barcode of Life Data System (BOLD).

-Although this species is well documented throughout the Biodiversity Heritage Library, no type specimen can be found at this time.
+Although this species is well documented throughout the Biodiversity Heritage Library, no type specimen is known.